Carlo van Dam

 Carlo van Dam (born 27 February 1986 in Vlaardingen) is a Dutch racing driver.
-He is currently a factory driver for Subaru and he is the reserve and tear driver for R&D Sport in the Super GT Series while driving for Subaru Tecnica International in the 24 Hours of Nürburgring and the Nürburgring Endurance Series.
+He is currently a factory driver for Subaru and he is the reserve and test driver for R&D Sport in the Super GT Series while driving for Subaru Tecnica International in the 24 Hours of Nürburgring and the Nürburgring Endurance Series.
+Also, he is competing in Superrace Championship with AMC Motorsport.

 Career

 Formula Renault

 A veteran of karting, and a former member of the Renault Driver Development programme, van Dam stepped up into single-seaters in 2004, competing mainly in the Dutch Formula Renault series.
 In his debut season, he achieved three pole positions and three fastest laps, on his way to fifth in the championship.
 He also competed in four German Formula Renault races, amassing eighteen points in total.
 He continued in the Dutch series in 2005, and also moved up to the pan-European championship with SG Formula.
 With most of his focus on the European series, van Dam finished on the podium four times on his way to fourth in the championship.
 He ended up seventh in the Dutch series, despite only competing in six races.
 2006 saw a second season of European Formula Renault for van Dam, and he added a campaign in the French series, again with SG Formula.
 Despite only winning one of the first twelve races, van Dam trailed Chris van der Drift by just two points in the Eurocup standings, going into the final round in Barcelona.
 However, both drivers were overtaken by Filipe Albuquerque as the Portuguese driver won both races to clinch the title.
 Van Dam was fourteenth overall in the French series, competing in just six of the races due to his Eurocup campaign.